lukawarren/Lorien-Legacies/README.md

 | Glacen | Ice powers | Better range | Better stamina | ❌ |
 | Avex | Flight | Better range | Better speed | ❌ |

+### How do I get legacies?
+At the moment, upon joining a new world, each player has a chance to recieve any number of legacies.
+The likelihood of recieving legacies, as well as how many, can be changed in the mod's config.

 ## Commands
 * /legacies - displays legacies
 * /toggleLegacies - brings up legacy toggle GUI
+* /giveLegacies - forcefully gives a player legacies

 ## Authors
 * [Kerbo](https://github.com/Kerbo)